Discover the wonders of Italian festivals in autumn: unique colours, flavours and traditions await you

 Cremona is a city in Lombardy with a beautiful old town centre.
 It is famous for its violin-making tradition (the Stradivari collection at the Violin Museum is very important, testifying to the city's cultural heritage) and for its 'torrone' production.

 The 'Festa del Torrone' (Nougat Festival) is one of the most popular festivals of the year and is dedicated to this iconic regional delicacy, that is one of the most classic Christmas sweets, made with almonds, honey, sugar and egg whites.
-On this occasion, from 12 to 20 November 2022, masters and producers from all over Italy will perform in a nine-day event full of appointments, gastronomic challenges, guided tastings and much more.
+On this occasion, from Saturday 11 to Sunday 19 November 2023, masters and producers from all over Italy will perform in a week t full of appointments, gastronomic challenges, guided tastings and much more.
 Not to be missed are the maxi Nougat Constructions, the Golden Nougat, the Historical Re-enactment of the Marriage between Bianca Maria Visconti and Francesco Sforza, and the Final Show.

 3. Porcino and Chianina Autumn Festival in Castelfranco di Sotto